-This checker is so short because it builds on the Basic Checker (Chapter 9).
-See Section 9.2 for more details about this particular checker.
+This checker is so short because it builds on the Basic Checker (Chapter 10).
+See Section 10.2 for more details about this particular checker.
+When you wish to create a new checker, it is sometimes easiest to begin by building it declaratively on top of the Basic Checker, and then return to this chapter when you need more expressiveness or power than the Basic Checker affords.